Colors are the first things people notice about a brand. They capture attention, evoke emotions, and influence perception within seconds.

 Pink is often indicative of compassion, softness, and youthfulness.
 There exists a hint of playfulness in every shade.
 It was traditionally associated with products for women, but over time, it has evolved to be seen as gender-neutral in branding.

-Used By: Barbie, Victoria’s Secret, Cosmopolitan, Hello Kitty, Pepto Bismol, Baskin-Robbins, Dunkin Donuts.
+Used By: Barbie, Victoria’s Secret, Cosmopolitan, Hello Kitty, Pepto Bismol, Baskin-Robbins, and Dunkin’ Donuts.

 Ideal For: Brands dealing in beauty & cosmetics, health, or children’s lifestyle.